bsurmanski/wlc/win32/WIN32_README.md

 OWL forwards the responsibility of linking onto clang.
 As such, clang must be available and in the PATH environment variable.

+## libclang required
+Unfortunately, some symbols required by WLC are internal to libclang.
+These particular symbols are used for macro parsing (specifically clang::cxcursor::getCursorMacroDefinition, and clang::cxindex::getMacroInfo)
+Because of this, the source code of libclang must be supplied to build WLC on Windows.

+To do so, copy the 'tools\libclang' directory from the clang source code to the win32 folder of wlc.

 ## Visual Studios Required
 OWL requires Visual Studio to be installed.
 This is mainly for the linker (required by clang) and the Window's link libraries provided